Australian Consulate-General

 General Information on Marriage in China

-Marriage Process in China
+Marriage in China (between two non-Chinese citizens)

 Taking your partner to Australia